tobymac208/StudyStopwatch/README.md

 ## Configurations
 The config.py module is meant for constant values to be stored.
 These values will never change after the program has begun.
-Aside from the reps and duration of the repetitions, other values like the time for a break are specified within the config.py file.
+Aside from the repetitions and duration of the repetitions, other values like the time for a break are specified within the config.py file.